-Once upon a time… As an eager grade 12 student and zealous literary nerd I challenged Cambridge to hold me in its prestigious, academic bosom and carry me through hallowed halls to greatness, like a knight in shiny collegiate armour.
+Once upon a time… As an eager grade 12 student and zealous literary nerd I challenged Cambridge University to hold me in its prestigious, academic bosom and carry me through hallowed halls to greatness, like a knight in shiny collegiate armour.

 Cambridge said: “Nah.”

 There’s a strange taboo around rejection and failure.
 We don’t really like to talk about our own failures because it is personal and often profoundly shameful, especially when we’ve worked extremely hard.
 Academic rejection can have an extra special sting.

 It differs from the kind of rejection you might face from a book publisher, or a failed business venture, or in a social setting.
 It speaks directly to your ego, your intelligence, your work ethic.
 It’s a stone thrown at you from the tree of knowledge.

 So, why am I choosing to share my rejection letter?